infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-4.md

 >**YorSafety: Investigation questions initiated**

->An investigations questions procedure has been initiated.
+>An investigation has been initiated.
+You can monitor the progress of this incident by logging in to [Yorsafety](https://www.yorsafety.org.uk).
 You will be notified by email again when this case has been authorised.

 ##Concurrent Expected Results